Motivational Group Therapy Activities

 MFGT merges family therapy and group therapy with the goal of strengthening family ties.
 MFGT brings together several families—ranging from two families to 30 families with a similar history—in a room that’s large enough to accommodate them.

 Through MFGT, participants can realize that they share similar problems with other families, which can instill a sense of hope and acceptance.
-Moreover, MFGT serves as a “safe space” to practice skills in conflict resolution and communication and receive feedback from others.
+Moreover, MFGT serves as a “safe space” to practice skills in conflict resolution and assertive communication and receive feedback from others.

 Examples of motivational group therapy activities